 While we admit we’re a little biased, we’ve got to say it: If you’re looking for a reliable transactional email service provider that gets your transactional emails delivered fast and reliably, we think you should give Postmark a try.
 We’d love to have you—and we’re here to help with any questions you might have.

 Do you still have questions about which provider to choose?
-We put together an additional list of 6 things you should consider.
+No problem: we put together an additional list of 6 things you should consider.

 6 things to look for in a transactional email service provider #